Homepage / Travel Tips / Where to Eat & Drink in Bozeman: Best Breweries and Restaurants

 Blackbird – Wood-Fired, Italian-Inspired Menu

-Blackbird is one of downtown’s busiest dinner spots, and reservations go fast.
-Their wood oven is the star — pizzas with charred crusts, roasted chicken, and blistered veggies all come out of it.
+Blackbird is one of downtown’s busiest dinner spots, so make reservations a day or two in advance.
+Their wood oven is the star where they offer pizzas with charred crusts, roasted chicken, and blistered veggies all come out of it.
 The vibe is loud and energetic, so it’s better for a lively night than a quiet one.
 If you can’t get a table, the bar usually has a couple of seats open.

 Open Range – Montana Steaks and Upscale Western Dining